AshleyHow/WindowsOSBuild/README.md

 Gets the latest available OS Build release information for Windows 10 including Windows Server versions.

-Uses release information from [Microsoft](https://winreleaseinfoprod.blob.core.windows.net/winreleaseinfoprod/en-US.html) and presents this in a usable format.
-This source is updated regularly by Microsoft AFTER new patches are released.
+Uses release information from [Microsoft](https://docs.microsoft.com/en-gb/windows/release-health/release-information) and presents this in a usable format which can be used for scripting purposes.
+This source is updated regularly by Microsoft after new patches are released.
 This means at times this info may not always in sync with Windows Update.

 The majority of this code came from [Get-Windows10ReleaseInformation](https://github.com/FredrikWall/PowerShell/blob/master/Windows/Get-Windows10ReleaseInformation.ps1), credit to Fredrik Wall.